marcosjom/scheduler/README.md

 - Coded in Go.
 - Schedule periodic taks.
 - Define how often each task will be eavluated.
-- Define min/max age of last succesfull execution of each task.
+- Define min/max age of last succesfull execution for each task.
-- Define range of allowed execution of each task.
+- Define range of allowed execution for each task.
-- Define commands:
+- Define commands, and optionally each command:
-    - optionally each command can have a 'catch' command to be executed if the main command fails.
+    - can have a 'catch' command to be executed if the main command fails.
-    - optionally each command can have a 'deferred' command to be executed if the main command succeeds.
+    - can have a 'deferred' command to be executed if the main command succeeds.

 # Compile it (Windows, Linux, Mac)